“When it comes to retail markets, law of one price is no law at all” — Hal Varian

 This is one trend you should definitely follow.
 Constantly monitor competitor prices and drop or increase prices whenever you see an opportunity.
 This process is highly tech-driven, so ensure that you work with a vendor who provides the same or you have the in-house capability to do this in a sustained and scalable manner.

-There are multiple strategies that have to be considered, including cross-border commerce and highly spread out markets like SEA where there exists a lot more C2C marketplaces.
+There are multiple product strategies that have to be considered, including cross-border commerce and highly spread out markets like SEA where there exists a lot more C2C marketplaces.
 However, as with many things in ecommerce, one size does not fit all.
 Combine the powers of your service and price to drive your bottom line and emerge as an undisputed leader in the retail space.